Dance with us in 2015! Note that a form-fillable PDF option will be available shortly.

 Performance Series Details

-On The Stage plays host to some of the most accomplished and innovative dance artists from across Canada.
-Six short works, each under 25 minutes, will be chosen to be part of two distinct programs.
+On the Stage plays host to some of the most accomplished and innovative dance artists from across Canada.
+Three to six works, approximately 25 minutes-50 minutes in length, will be chosen to be part of two distinct programs.
 Artists will perform once in the 200-seat Co-operators Hall at the River Run Centre.
 Honoraria, travel costs, per diems and accommodations will be provided.
 A minimum of five years of professional choreography experience is required.

-In The Park will feature four to six works, a maximum of 10 minutes in length, from professional dance artists.
+In the Park will feature four works, each of approximately 10 minutes in length, from professional dance artists.
 Artists must demonstrate an ability to create works that integrate the chosen site, Exhibition Park.
-Exhibition Park is a beautiful and large downtown community-friendly park with trees, open spaces, and a play centre, providing many potentially exciting locations for site-specific works.
+Exhibition Park is a beautiful and large downtown community-friendly park with trees, open spaces, a play structure, and other potentially exciting locations for site-specific works.
 Artists will perform three times for this family-oriented event, which attracts approximately 700-1000 people.
 Honoraria, travel costs, per diems and accommodations will be provided.
 A minimum of five years of professional choreography experience is required.

 Youth Moves is open to all Southern Ontario dance companies with performers under the age of 19.
-Eight works, each under 10 minutes in length, will be chosen.
-Performances occur on the Sunday during the festival dates in the 200-seat Co-operators Hall, River Run Centre.
+Seven or eight works, each under 10 minutes in length, will be chosen.
+Performances occur on the Sunday during the Festival dates in the 200-seat Co-operators Hall, River Run Centre.

 Other.
 This is the place for you to propose your ideas to enhance the festival experience.
-For example are you a circus performer or puppeteer wishing to lead the audience from site to site as part of our In the Park Series?
+For example, are you a circus performer or puppeteer wishing to lead the audience from site to site as part of our In the Park Series?
 Are you a Hip Hop troupe wishing to hold a late night dance party?
-We are always open to your creative ideas and want to know what you are working on, and are definitely open to formatting the festival to best suit the creative and contemporary work artists are dreaming about.
+We want to hear your ideas and learn what you are working on, as we are open to formatting the Festival to best suit the creative and contemporary work artists are dreaming about.